 Healthcare in Botswana

-Because of the state of the local health system in Botswana, expatriates will want to obtain a comprehensive global heath insurance policy from a large and respected insurer that Expat Financial can source.
+Because of the state of the local health system in Botswana, expatriates will want to obtain comprehensive Botswana expat insurance plans from a large and respected insurer that Expat Financial can source.
 We can also source expat life and disability cover for expats in the country.
 It is vital that expats obtain adequate evacuation coverage as any major illness or injury will probably require medical evacuation to South Africa or Europe.

 Here is a list of different types of insurance coverage you will want if you are planning to live or travel in Botswana: